Wookey-Technologies/sansar-script/README.md

 in your Sansar installation:
 * `C:\Program Files\Sansar\Client\ScriptApi\Documentation\Sansar.Simulation\RigidBodyComponent.html`

-#### The importance of understanding motion type
+#### The thing about motion type...

 The "motion type" property is extremely important when it comes to physics objects and it greatly affects how the object behaves and what can be done to the object from the script API.

 The "static" motion type indicates that the object will not ever be moving.
 This is considered the most restrictive motion type.
-In fact, static objects built into the scene are assumed to never move and can potentially be optimized by the build process, so script manipulation of static objects is not possible.
+In fact static objects built into the scene are assumed never to move and are potentially optimized by the build process, so script manipulation of static objects is not possible.

 The "keyframed" motion type indicates that the object will only move when explicitly moved from